barbazul/1kfa/mod_guide_player.md

-Another time the Teamwork Flip is triggered is when the characters are all bound together in success or failure. (eg, Defying Danger in a canoe travelling over whitewater) In that case, the GM asks the players "who is taking the lead?".
+Another time the Teamwork Flip is triggered is when the characters are all bound together in success or failure. (eg, Defying Danger in a canoe traveling over whitewater) In that case, the GM asks the players "who is taking the lead?".
 That player is the spotlighted player, and the other players are supporting.